Syberam/FdF/README.md

 use ESC key to close the window;

-use m key to show the menu
+use m key to show the menu, follow its instructions.